 Manna Food Center’s Choice Pantry at SSUMC

-Starting on November 12, 2016, every 2nd and 4th Saturday from 10-12 pm volunteers will distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county families per week.
+Starting on November 12, 2016, every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county families per week.
 The choice pantry model provides a shopping experience for the families we serve, ensuring that they can choose the foods that are best for their families based on what is available.
 This pantry is a partnership with Manna Food Center, and grows out of the long tradition of Arleeta’s Pantry at the Downtown campus.
 Food comes the Manna Food Center, Capital Area Food Bank, area supermarkets, and donations from the congregation.

 Items needed on a regular basis include: canned soup, canned vegetables and fruit, boxes of cereal, peanut butter, jelly, canned and dry pasta, rice, canned and dry beans, canned and dry pasta, rice and tuna and other canned meats.